Back to JournalLifestyle Tips

 3. Silicone Bags Replace Ziplocs

-Why it's better: Freezer/microwave safe, leak-proof, replaces 100s of plastic bags
+Why it's better: Freezer/microwave safe, leak-proof, replaces hundreds of plastic bags.

 4. Swedish Dishcloths Replace Paper Towels